 About My Research

-I work on problems at the intersection of computer science and economics, with a particular focus on understanding how incentives and information affect learning and decision making.
-The following are some projects that I am actively researching on; please see my publications here for more details.
+I study how incentives/information/data affect learning and decision making, which is situated in the general field of computer science and economics (also known as EconCS).
+The following are some projects that I am actively researching on; Please see my publications for more details.

 - Strategic use of information in game-theoretic settings (a.k.a., persuasion or signaling)